 Health and wellness marketing beyond COVID-19

 Before Coronavirus enveloped our lives, the estimated value of the global health and wellness market was in excess of $4.2 trillion.
 While the market showed no sign of slowing down pre-pandemic, recent events will provide even more stimulus.
 The health and wellness category will continue to grow, and more consumers will participate in it.
-Which means marketing should benefit from an even more interested and vested audience.
+Which means health and wellness marketing should benefit from an even more interested and vested audience.

 The momentum of health and wellness